 The launch of Bitcoin v0.1 in 2009 marked a new era of the fintech industry.
 After this, many different cryptocurrencies were launched, followed by the biggest cryptocurrency crash in 2018.
 The fintech industry tremendously grew after so many people accessed the internet.
 Thus, in 2011 we saw the emergence of Google Wallet, followed by Apple Pay in 2014.

 4. Fintech 3.5 (2008-Current)

 The current era is all about adopting fintech and creating various market opportunities within countries.
 As of today, China and India make the highest usage, followed by the UK.
 Brazil and Australia.
 Consumers are now breaking away from traditional physical banking systems and using the latest solution quicker than the western market.

-There are some significant reasons why people are so hyped-up for adopting fintech products, including-
+There are some significant reasons why people are so hyped-up for building fintech software solutions for their business, including-

 1. Consumers have more choices of how they can manage their money.